traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 // get the amounts to remove
 const {
-  amountX, // amount of USDC to remove amountY, // amount of USDCe to remove amountXMin, // min amount of USDC to remove amountYMin // min amount of USDCe to remove
+  amountX, // amount of USDC expecting to remove amountY, // amount of USDCe expecting to remove amountXMin, // min amount of USDC to remove, calculated based on 'userSlippageTolerance' amountYMin // min amount of USDCe to remove
 }:{
   amountX: JSBI